Morning Note: Market News and an update from Barrick Mining.

 Company News

-Barrick Mining Corp. (formerly Barrick Gold) is the world’s second largest gold producer.
+Barrick Mining Corp. is the world’s second largest gold producer.
 The company was created following the 2018 merger of Barrick Gold and Randgold Resources.
 In addition, in 2019, the group improved its portfolio through the formation of the Nevada Gold Mines joint venture with Newmont, providing exposure to the single largest gold-mining complex in the world.

 As a result, the group operates mines and projects in 18 countries in North and South America, Africa, Papua New Guinea, and Saudi Arabia.
-It now owns six of the industry’s Top 10 Tier One gold assets with the largest reserve base among its senior gold peers.
-At the end of 2024, attributable gold reserves were 89m ounces.
-The group’s ten-year mine plans are based on reserves and geologically understood resource extensions, with a $1,400 per ounce long-term gold price currently used to allocate capital – note the current spot price is more than $3,300 per ounce.
+It now owns six of the world’s Top 10 Tier One gold assets with the largest reserve base among its senior gold peers.
+At the end of 2024, attributable gold reserves were 89m ounces, with 10-year mine plans based on reserves and geologically understood resource extensions.
+The group recently made a generational gold discovery at Fourmile in Nevada.
+Non-core assets are being sold – in June, the group completed the $1bn disposal of its 50% interest in the Donlin Gold Project.

 Overall, Barrick provides an attractive way to gain exposure to the gold price, albeit with the operational and political risks that come with a production company.
 The company is also well positioned to capitalise on global decarbonisation trends driving the long-term fundamental strength of copper with two world-class projects set to deliver into a rising price and demand market.

-In the first quarter of 2025, revenue grew by 14% to $3.13bn, versus consensus of $3.06bn, while adjusted net EPS rose by 84% to 35c, ahead of the market consensus of 29c.
+In the third quarter of 2025, revenue grew by 23% to $4,148m, in line with the consensus forecast, while adjusted net EPS rose by 93% to 58c, a touch above the market consensus of 57c.

-Group copper production rose by 10% to 44k tonnes, with a realised price up 17% to $4.51/pound.
-All-in sustaining costs were down 15% to $3.06/pound.
+Group copper production rose by 15% to 55k tonnes, in line with plan, with a realised price up 3% to $4.39/pound.
+All-in sustaining costs were down 12% to $3.14/pound.

-The group generated free cash flow of $375m, up from $32m last year, and ended the quarter with net debt down 5% since the start of the year at only $623m.
+The group generated record free cash flow of $1,479m, up 233%, and ended the quarter with a net cash position of $323m.
 This leaves the group with the flexibility to manage its business and take advantage of new opportunities independent of the vagaries of the capital markets.
+During the quarter, the company significantly advanced several key growth projects.
+In addition, Barrick continued to strengthen its long-term growth foundation through reserve replacement and exploration.
+Capital investment was up 30% to $757m, leaving the group on target for its full-year guidance of $3.1bn-$3.6bn.

-For the full year, the company is guiding to gold production of 3.15m-3.50m ounces; all-in sustaining costs of $1,460-$1,560 an ounce; copper production of 200ktm–230kt pounds; all-in sustaining costs of $2.80-$3.10 a pound.
-The group is assuming an average gold price of $2,400/oz – it is currently $3,380/oz – and discloses that a $100/oz move has a $450m impact on cash flow.
-The group is assuming an average copper price of $4.00/pound – it is currently $4.60/pound – and discloses that a 25c/pound move has a $120m impact on cash flow.
+The company has reiterated its guidance for the full year: gold production of 3.15m-3.50m ounces (albeit tracking at the lower end of the range) with all-in sustaining costs of $1,460-$1,560 an ounce; copper production of 200ktm–230kt pounds with all-in sustaining costs of $2.80-$3.10 a pound.
+The group is assuming an average gold price of $2,400/oz – it is currently $4,000/oz – and discloses that a $100/oz move has a $450m impact on cash flow.
+The group is assuming an average copper price of $4.00/pound – it is currently $5.07/pound – and discloses that a 25c/pound move has a $120m impact on cash flow.

 By the end of 2030, the group is still targetting more than 7.0m ounces of GEO, up 30% driven by the organic project pipeline and continued reserve replacement.